 Hugging Face Acquires Pollen Robotics to Advance Open-Source Humanoid Robotics

-Hugging Face has announced the acquisition of Pollen Robotics, a French startup known for developing Reachy 2, an open-source humanoid robot designed for research, education, and embodied AI experiments.
-Reachy 2 is already utilized in institutions like Cornell and Carnegie Mellon.
+As part of the acquisition, Hugging Face now offers Reachy 2, a VR-compatible humanoid robot designed for research, education, and embodied AI.
+The system is already being used in labs at institutions such as Cornell and Carnegie Mellon.

 Source: Hugging Face on LinkedIn